kenjura/system8/docs/character/powers/thaumaturgist/transform-object.md

 school: Transmutation
 rank: 1
 type: Utility
-brief: Change properties of an object: size, hardness, form, etc
+brief: Change properties of an object--size, hardness, form, etc
 ---

 At-will, std, ranged, concentration, 1 Mana; medium-sized (or smaller) object is modified in one way that you choose: